dag7dev/awesome-anbernic/README.md

 ### FTP File Transfer

-In case you kept the stock linux firmware and your device is WIFI-Capable, FTP could be a good option for transferring files from your computer to your console.
+If you kept the stock linux firmware and your device is WIFI-Capable, FTP could be a good option for transferring files from your computer to your console.

 This can also be achieved with other OS, but every OS has its own settings.